stetsmando/simple-cache/README.md

 ### v3.0
 **Major Changes:**
+* Fixed bug where setting bulk values wouldn't save in session storage
-* logMessages renamed to debug
+* logMessages prop renamed to debug
 * All _single_ actions are now synchronous so you don’t have to await them
 * All operations now return _some_ value